 How Can I Lower My Health Insurance Cost?

 You can't control when you get sick or injured.
-But you do have options when it comes to what you pay for your health insurance premium.
+But you do have options when it comes to what you pay for your Blue Cross Blue Shield of Michigan or Blue Care Network health insurance premium.
 That's the monthly payment you make to your health insurance company to maintain your health care coverage.
-Here's how you may be able to lower your bill.
+Here's how you may be able to find affordable helth insurance and lower your bill.

 If you buy your own health insurance, you may get help paying for it from the government.
 The advance premium tax credit subsidy lowers your monthly payment.
 When you're shopping for plans, you'll be able to see if you qualify for lower costs.